 Step 2: Sign up for a brokerage account

-Now that you've selected your brokerage, you need to fill out some personal details so you can invest in ES stock today.
+Now that you've chosen the right brokerage, the next step is to fill out some personal details so you can buy ES stock today.

 eToro is a multi-asset investment platform.
 The value of your investments may go up or down.
 Your capital is at risk.